Kenny Chesney: 2000s

 In August 2008, Chesney released a song titled "Everybody Wants to Go to Heaven", which reached number one Billboard Hot Country Songs chart.
 The album Lucky Old Sun was released on October 14, 2008.
 It was followed by a cover of Mac McAnally's 1990 single "Down the Road".
 The album once again topped both the Billboard 200 and the Top Country Albums Chart, and has since been certified platinum by the RIAA.
-Chesney’s cover of "Down the Road" garnered him his 3rd Grammy nomination for Best Country Collaboration with Vocals on December 2, 2009.
+Chesney's cover of "Down the Road" garnered him his 3rd Grammy nomination for Best Country Collaboration with Vocals on December 2, 2009.

 Chesney's 2009 tour was titled the Sun City Carnival Tour and featured both small and large venues in order to keep his ticket prices down.

+2010s

-In May 2009, Chesney released his second compilation album, Greatest Hits II.
-This album included the No. 1 hit, "Out Last Night", as the lead single.
-On February 9, 2010, this album was re-released with two new tracks "This Is Our Moment" and "Ain't Back Yet", with the latter becoming the album's third single in February 2010.
+In May 2009, Chesney released his second compilation album, Greatest Hits II, which included the No. 1 hit, "Out Last Night", as the lead single.
+On February 9, 2010, the album was re-released with two new tracks "This Is Our Moment" and "Ain't Back Yet", with the latter becoming the album's third single in February 2010.
 Also included on this album is one that Willie Nelson recorded before Chesney did, "I'm Alive".
 Chesney later recorded a version of the song as a duet with Dave Matthews.
 This version was released in August 2009 as the album's second single.
 He also embarked on the Sun City Carnival Tour.

 In July 2010, Chesney released "The Boys of Fall" as the lead-off single from his album Hemingway's Whiskey, which was released in September 2010.
 The song reached No. 1 on the Hot Country Songs chart for the week of October 9, 2010.
 That year, Chesney produced a documentary for ESPN titled The Boys of Fall based on his song of the same name.
 Hemingway's Whiskey topped both the Billboard 200 and the Top Country Albums Chart, and has since been certified double platinum by the RIAA.'

 In November 2010, Chesney performed at the 44th Annual Country Music Awards.

 The second single from Hemingway's Whiskey, "Somewhere with You", was released in November 2010.
 The song debuted at No. 35 on the country chart for the week of November 6, 2010.
 Both it and its followup, "Live a Little", reached number 1 on the country charts.
 The next single was "You and Tequila", co-written and originally recorded by Deana Carter.
 Chesney's rendition, which featured Grace Potter on backing vocals, reached number 3.
 "Reality" reached number 1.

 Chesney produced and narrated a biographical film, The Color Orange, on his favorite football player growing up, Tennessee Volunteers football quarterback and Canadian Football League hall-of-fame Condredge Holloway.
 The film was produced for ESPN's "Year of the Quarterback" series, and premiered on February 20, 2011.